molgenis/molgenis-frontend/doc/adr/0005-index-file-delivery.md

 ## Decision

-We are going to use a serverside generated index file for *@molgenis-ui/core* app, so we can easily and efficiently pass context from the Molgenis server to our client application.
+We are going to use a clientside index file for the *@molgenis-ui/core* app, so we can easily and efficiently pass context from the Molgenis server to our client application.